Stelios Malezas

 Stelios Malezas (Στέλιος Μαλεζάς; born 11 March 1985) is a Greek professional football manager and former player.
-He is the current manager of Super League club AEL.
+He last managed Super League 2 club Niki Volos.

 Club career

 PAOK

 He started his career at AEP Katerini and moved to PAOK in 2003, thus signing his first professional contract.
 He played as a centre back, having formerly played as a defensive midfielder.

 In the 2008–09 season, he gained his place in the starting eleven, making some regular first-team appearances.
 On 6 February 2009, he signed a new contract with PAOK, which would keep him at the club until 2013.
 During all these years he played 164 games with PAOK in all competitions.

 Fortuna Düsseldorf

-Defender Malezas of Greek club PAOK FC, is making the move to Germany for a reported fee of €577,000 (£450,000), with the money being paid in installments over the next 12 months.
+Defender Malezas of Greek club PAOK, is making the move to Germany for a reported fee of €577,000 (£450,000), with the money being paid in installments over the next 12 months.
 Malezas was on Monday undergoing a medical and Fortuna Düsseldorf, who last season won promotion via the play-offs, are then expected to officially announce a three-year contract.
 General manager Wolf Werner told Express newspaper: "We are about to sign Stelios Malezas from PAOK of Greece."

 In December 2013, Malezas was informed that is already named for returning to his former club PAOK and in an interview held from PAOK24 he said: "As a mark of respect for the club, it must be clear that the given time there has been no communication with people of PAOK nor the possibility of my return to it.
 I have a contract with Fortuna until summer.
 I do not know what will happen in January and after that I have the right to negotiate, but as we speak there is absolutely not any communication with PAOK."
 Otherwise Malezas would not say no to the possibility of a return to PAOK, but this time there is nothing to confirm that he wants to leave Germany.

 The German dream seems to take a fee for Stelios Malezas, who the summer of 2014 will be past for the roster of Fortuna Düsseldorf.
 He failed to prove his worth to the people of the German club and specifically, the former PAOK defender has only made 10 appearances after half of the season passed.

 The coach of Fortuna, Lorenz-Günther Köstner believes that the former Thessalonian player can not cope with the demands of the team, so it can be assumed that is almost in exit.
 Eventually on 23 May 2014 after two years with the club was informed that there was not in the staff's plan for next season.
 Malezas stated that " Everybody does not like goodbyes, but I must do it.
 I have no choice".